 Want to host your own StoryGraph reading challenge?
 Anyone can create their own challenge in the app.
 Whether you want to track a challenge for your own personal goals or you want to do a group challenge with some bookish friends, setting up a custom reading challenge is pretty simple.

-Head over to Reading Challenges > Browse as shown above.
+Head over to Challenges > Browse as shown above.
 Then tap the Create New button at the top of the screen.

-First, add a title and description for your reading challenge.
+I’ll create a prompt-based challenge as an example.
+The next step is to add a title and description for your reading challenge.

 Then add start and end dates (or leave these dropdowns blank if you don’t want to set a time limit for your challenge).